2012–13 Euro Hockey Tour

 The 2012–13 Euro Hockey Tour was the 17th season of Euro Hockey Tour.
 It started on 7 November 2012 and ended on 28 April 2013.
 A total of 24 games were played, with each team playing 12 games.
 The season consisted of the Karjala Tournament, the Channel One Cup, the Oddset Hockey Games, and the Kajotbet Hockey Games.
 Russia won the tournament.

+Format

+The tournament consisted of four stages: Czech Hockey Games in Czech Republic, Karjala Tournament in Finland, Channel One Cup in Russia and LG Hockey Games in Sweden.
+The intervals between stages are usually from 1 month to 3 months.
+In each phase teams played three games.